+esearch Data collection Participants/ data Data analysis Research questions

+ethods methods sources methods addressed

+(type, number)

-Research methods Data collection methods Participants/ data sources (type, number) Data analysis methods Research questions addressed Quantitative Provision of administrative data by Greater Manchester Police Administrative data on intervention and control group contact with the police (as perpetrators, victims or missing person episodes) (N=352) Poisson regression, Negative Binomial regression, t-test, Cohen's d.
-1. Establish whether RM is more effective than RC in terms of contact with the police.
-SRDS Questionnaires RM (N=176) RC (N=176) Linear regression, t-test, Cohen's d.
-1. Establish whether RM is more effective than RC in terms of contact with the police.
-SDQ Questionnaires RM (N=176) RC (N=176) Linear regression, t-test, Cohen's d.
-2. Establish whether RM is more effective than RC in terms of improving behavioural and emotional difficulties.
+Quantitative Provision of administrative data by Greater Manchester Police Administrative data on intervention and control group contact with the police (as perpetrators, victims or missing episodes) (N=352) t-test, regression 1.
+Establish whether RM is more effective than RC in terms of contact with the police.
+SRDS Questionnaires RM (N=176) RC (N=176) t-test, regression 1.
+Establish whether RM is more effective than RC in terms of contact with the police.
+SDQ Questionnaires RM (N=176) RC (N=176) t-test, regression 2.
+Establish whether RM is more effective than RC in terms of improving behavioural and emotional difficulties.